 We are open!

-As the lockdown extends, more and more people are contacting us to see if we are open.
+As the lockdown is modestly relaxed, more and more people are contacting us to see if we are open.
 People have been diligently trying to manage their conditions in isolation but are now seeking help because of a flare up of a chronic condition or sustaining a new injury.
 Here’s an extract from one of the emails we’ve received this week:

 “Can you let me know please as soon as you will be re-opening again.
 I am struggling again with my left knee (this also impacts my back problem because I am over-compensating when trying to weight-bear).
 The pain is severe and my knee feels as if it is tearing and weak and I am struggling to walk.
 I am taking Paracetamol and Codeine Phosphate, placing heat pads on my knee and lower back to try and alleviate some of the pain but nothing is relieving it at the moment”.

 As you would expect, we have been following Government advice and adhering to the latest guidance from our professional body.
-The Chartered Society of Physiotherapy’s Chief Executive, Karen Middleton, issued a statement this week which emphasised the importance of rehabilitation and treating people in pain.
+The Chartered Society of Physiotherapy’s Chief Executive, Karen Middleton, recently issued a statement which emphasised the importance of rehabilitation and treating people in pain.

 “In the coming weeks and months, as the country emerges from this crisis, there will be a ‘tidal wave’ of rehabilitation need… and the work of physiotherapists… will be vital!
 Vast numbers of non-Covid-19 related treatments and rehab sessions have been postponed, and many people are delaying the treatment they need and waiting for the crisis to pass before they seek medical help.
 High quality rehab is good for patients, good for their families, good for the economy and an absolute necessity for this nation’s recovery”.

-So far during the lockdown we have been offering a limited service.
-The Government have categorised healthcare (including physiotherapy) as an essential service during this period of lockdown and are now urging the public to seek help when it is needed.
+All along the Government have categorised healthcare (including physiotherapy) as an essential service during this period of lockdown and are now urging the public to seek help when it is needed.
 Physiotherapists have a specific responsibility for looking after people’s musculoskeletal health at this time so that they don’t have to trouble their GP or suffer deterioration in their condition.

 Of course, if you are managing fine, our advice for now is to defer your treatment and stay at home.